 Each year a student works with the office on the RRC and this year the student director is Robin Gow.

 The RRC is located on the second floor of Unity House, near Corson.

 How did the RRC come about?

-Nearly ten years ago an incident of homophobic hate speech occurred on campus, and students and staff immediately sprang into action to create a formal organization to serve as a resource for all gender and sexual minoritized people.
-Today the organization actively works to create an environment in which all people can thrive, not despite of, but because of their unique differences of sexual and gender identities and expressions.
+Ursinus’s queer community has a rich history, going back to the GSA’s founding in 1991.
+Nearly ten years ago the college took action to formally establish a resource for all gender and sexual minoritized people.
+Today the organization actively works to create an environment in which all people can feel their sexual and gender identities and expressions are accepted and included.